IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 ~~~~
 {: #fig-linktype title='LinkType and additional information' align="left"}

-The field is shown as if it were in the byte order of the host reading
+The field is shown as if it were in the octet order of the host reading
 or writing the file, with bit 0 being the most-significant bit of the
 field and bit 31 being the least-significant bit of the field.

-LinkType (16 bits):
-: an unsigned integer that indicates the link layer type for packets in the file;
-it is a value as defined in the PCAP-related LinkType List registry, as defined in {{I-D.ietf-opsawg-pcaplinktype}}.

-Reserved3 (10 bits):
-: not used - MUST be set to zero by pcap writers, and MUST NOT be
-interpreted by pcap readers; a reader SHOULD treat a non-zero value as
-an error.

-P (1 bit):
-: a bit that, if set, indicates that the Frame Check Sequence (FCS)
-length value is present and, if not set, indicates that the FCS value is
-not present.

-R (1 bit):
-: not used - MUST be set to zero by pcap writers, and MUST NOT be
-interpreted by pcap readers; a reader SHOULD treat a non-zero value as
-an error.

 FCS len (4 bits):
 : an unsigned integer that indicates the number of 16-bit (2-octet) words